Durham Market Analysis

 Let’s begin by looking at the number of sales that happened in the last month.
 This is a fundamental stat as it tells us how many deals are actually taking place in the market.
 We’re particularly focused on how busy this month was compared to the last month as well as any trends we see in the number of sales that have been taking place recently.
 It’s also interesting to see if this a typical month in terms of sales, which we do by looking at the chart below and seeing how it compares to the same time last year and the year before.

-When we review the number of sales in Durham, we see that there were about 39% more sales in February than January.
-In actual number of transactions, we went from 536 sales up to 745, which means on a month over month basis, there were approximately 210 more sales in Durham.
+When we review the number of sales in Durham, we see that there were about 5% fewer sales in September than August.
+In actual number of transactions, we went from 706 sales down to 672, which means on a month over month basis, there were about 30 fewer sales in Durham.

 The average sale price tends to fluctuate month by month and there are definitely seasonal variability.
 Using the chart below, we can look for any recent market trends in terms of pricing rising or dropping for a number of months and look back at the same time last year and two years ago to see what sort of annual appreciation we’ve been seeing for sale prices.

-While the level of activity in the market (i.e. the number of sales) is an important aspect, the big question is what happened to the average sale price in Durham in February?
-In January the average price was $894,909 and February saw that go up by approximately 3% to $919,017.
-That works out to a difference of about $24,000 when compared to last month.
+While the level of activity in the market (i.e. the number of sales) is an important aspect, the big question is what happened to the average sale price in Durham in September?
+In August the average price was approximately $907,000 and September saw that go down by about 1% to $894,000.
+That works out to a difference of about $13,000 when compared to last month.

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-In order to get a sense of how it felt if you were buying or selling in Durham, we can look at how long it took properties to sell in February as well as what sale price sellers received as a percentage of their list price.
-When we do so, we see that the average days on market saw a big decrease and the sale to list price ratio saw a insignificant increase.
-Let’s get into more specifics below so we can see how those changes would have impacted how buyers and sellers felt in February.
+In order to get a sense of how it felt if you were buying or selling in Durham, we can look at how long it took properties to sell in September as well as whether sellers got their list price or not.
+When we do so, we see that the average days on market saw just an insignificant change and the sale to list price ratio saw absolutely no change.
+Let’s get into more specifics below so we can see how those changes would have impacted how buyers and sellers felt in September.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.